The New Phil Silvers Show

-The New Phil Silvers Show is an American situation comedy television series starring Phil Silvers which centers around a factory foreman who is always involved in get-rich-quick schemes.
+The New Phil Silvers Show is an American sitcom television series starring Phil Silvers which centers around a factory foreman who is always involved in get-rich-quick schemes.
 Original episodes aired from September 28, 1963, until April 25, 1964.

 Synopsis

 Harry Grafton is a factory foreman at Osborne Industries, a company in Los Angeles, California, which manufactures a constantly changing line of items.
 Trying to earn as much as possible while doing as little as possible, Harry is manipulative and a conman, and is always trying to beat the system.
 He makes money off his fellow employees by running the Osborne Industries coffee cart service and through his ownership of the company′s vending machines.
 From his office at the factory, he also secretly operates his own company, Grafton Enterprises, through which he habitually pursues scams and get-rich-quick schemes which never seem to work out for him.
 Harry has to get around his boss, Mr. Brink, to pursue his schemes, and often enlists the much-suffering workers on the factory floor in his efforts to fulfill them.
 His plans usually end in disaster.

 In February 1964, Harry moves in with his widowed sister Audrey and her two children, Susan and Andy.
 Harry's family issues then also begin to play an increasing part in his misadventures.